-Welcome!
 I am a behavioral economist who is interested in applied microeconomics questions.
-Most of my works center around how cognitive limitations affect decision making under risk and uncertainty, and the implications of such limitations in labor economics, market design, and development economics.
+Most of my works center around how cognitive limitations affect decision making under risk and uncertainty, and the implications of such limitations in labor economics, development economics, and market design.

 My CV is here.

 Email: ao.wang at nus.edu.sg

 Constructing optimal rank-order lists in centralized matching systems often entails sophisticated risk-taking consideration.
 We empirically study an admission system that employs a constrained Deferred Acceptance Algorithm to understand how students construct their lists.
 Students appear overly cautious with their top choices and most of them do not always put safer choices at a lower-ranked spot on the list.
 We propose that the Model of Directed Cognition could explain such choices.
 Applicants using the model myopically focus on the spot they are contemplating and neglect its impact on the rest of the list.
 To differentiate from alternative hypotheses, we deploy an in-field experiment that pinpoints a core prediction of our model concerning framing effects and find clear evidence of it.
 Structural estimation suggests that 45%∼55% of the sample are better described by our model and that this boundedly rational decision rule explains 83% of outcome inequality across socioeconomic groups.